Tuesdays | 2-6 p.m.

 Stewardship – We will use the resources given us wisely, with accountability to our church and our parishioners.

-QUESTIONS FOR THE FOOD PANTRY?
+QUESTIONS FOR OUR FOOD PANTRY?
 ASK: